EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 docker run <options> <image>:<tag>
 ```

-We recommend that you test containers without a network connection to best mimick their functionality inside the SHS, where the container will not be able to access the internet.
+We recommend that you test containers without a network connection to best mimick their functionality inside your Safe Haven, where the container will not be able to access the internet.
 With Docker and Podman, this can be achieved using the `--network none` command-line parameter.

 ### Example